anoopsarkar/nlp-class/hw2.md

 ## Getting Started

-If you have already cloned my homework repository `nlp-class-hw` for Homework 0 then go into that directory and update the directory:
+If you have already cloned my homework repository `nlp-class-hw` for previous homeworks then go into that directory and update the directory:

     git pull origin/master
     cd nlp-class-hw/lexsub